Nebraska Layoffs — July 2023

 | BMO Harris Bank N.A | Omaha | 100 | Layoff |

-Leading the list was Bank of the West at its Omaha facility, reporting 100 affected workers.
+The largest notice was filed by Bank of the West at its Omaha facility, reporting 100 affected workers.
 BMO Harris Bank N.A followed with 100 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Nebraska's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Nebraska's labor market, with activity diverging between monthly and annual comparisons.
 The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Nebraska.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Nebraska WARN notices, browse layoffs by state, or download the full dataset.